-We are committed to ensuring inclusion and in providing personal support for our students to flourish.
-We support our students in both in their studies and in their social life in the Department of Psychology.
+We are committed to ensuring inclusion and providing personal support for our students to flourish.
+We support our students in both in their studies and their social life.

 Inclusive Teaching and Cultures

 We are a small department, which allows us to develop personal relationships with our students.
 We take the time to consider the individual needs of our students and support them in addressing any barriers they experience.

 We use the latest teaching methods and always work towards being inclusive to all our students, e.g. by using the online learning space, Moodle.
 We use a combination of teaching and assessment approaches so that we can provide the very best education for all of our students.
-Students with learning difficulties and disabilities are individually supported by our departmental Disability Officer and the University's Disability Service.
+We individually support students with learning difficulties and disabilities through our departmental Disability Officer and the University's Disability Service.
 We are strong supporters of the LGBTQ+ Association, who organise various events and campaigns.

 Peer mentor scheme, PSYCHSoc, and student reps

 The department provides a peer mentoring scheme to support its new students.
 In their first week at Lancaster, all first-year undergraduates are assigned a second- or third-year Psychology student as a peer mentor.
 The peer mentors provide an extra level of support and can offer valuable advice on a range of topics, based on their own experiences of studying Psychology at Lancaster.
 We also have a thriving Psychology Society that is open to all psychology students.
 The society works with the department to arrange scientific talks and social events.
 We also have an active body of student representatives who work with the staff to support equality and inclusion in assessment and teaching practices.
 They also help staff to identify the best ways to support our students.

 Preparing for a career in research, 'classic' psychology or elsewhere